a-h-b/dadasnake/README.md

 ## Installing dadasnake
 For dadasnake to work, you need conda.

-1) Clone the 'general' branch to your disk:
+1) Clone this repository to your disk:
 ```
 git clone https://github.com/a-h-b/dadasnake.git
 ```